rdmpage/wikidata-bibliographic-data/Importing SQL data.md

 SELECT CONCAT(wikidata, char(9),'P5315', char(9), '"', biostor, '"') FROM publications WHERE issn='0004-2625' AND wikidata IS NOT NULL AND biostor IS NOT NULL;
 ```

+BHL

+SELECT CONCAT(wikidata, char(9),'P687', char(9), '"', pageid, '"') FROM publications WHERE issn='0004-2625' AND wikidata IS NOT NULL AND pageid IS NOT NULL;

 ## Adding internet archive to existing Wikidata items

 ```